 In the spirit of moving forward during these challenging times, she and about 30 to 50 other Harvard faculty, researchers, and staff recently participated in a workshop training series entitled “Collective Healing Begins with Me: How to Respond in a Time of Crisis,” sponsored by the Harvard Longwood Campus Office of Employee Development and Wellness.

 Held in late July and early August, this three-part workshop was taught virtually by Thomas Hübl, an author and facilitator who is known for his international work on collective trauma.
 For the past 18 years, he’s been teaching people how to understand and integrate both the subtle and more acute forms of trauma that impact societies.
 For example, he has facilitated healing from the intergenerational effects of the Holocaust among thousands of Germans and Israelis.
+Hübl worked as a paramedic in Austria during the 1990s and attended medical school at the University of Vienna for four years before embarking on a career path that would support health through mindfulness, relational awareness, and other practices.

 “Recent events with COVID and racism have caused fractures in the global fabric, and are stressors for many of us,” he said.
 “It’s difficult, but if we can learn from them, it’s a chance to grow.”